 Does it only occur with certain throttles, boosters or other equipment?
-If the problem happens with just one piece of equipment, then you may need to have it repaired.
-Check the RJ12 jacks to be sure the pins are not mis-aligned.
+If the problem happens with just one piece of equipment, first check the LocoNet and power connections to the device.
+Check the LocoNet cables used to connect the device using your LT1.
+Check the RJ12 jacks where it is plugged in to be sure the pins are not mis-aligned.
+Check the power supply to the device to be sure it meets the requirements of the device.
+If the LocoNet cable is good and you are providing enough power to run the device, then you may need to have the LocoNet device repaired.

 Does it occur only when plugged into a certain LocoNet Jack?
 Check the wiring to that jack, particularly if you are using telco type jacks that you wired yourself.
-Use your LT-1 to test the LocoNet cable you are using in that area of the layout.
+Use your LT1 to test the LocoNet cable you are using in that area of the layout.
+If you are using a LocoNet Throttle Jack on the front or side of a UP3 or UP5, try moving the connection to one of the LocoNet Connection Jacks on the back of the unit.